MicrosoftDocs/power-automate-docs/README.md

 # Power Automate Documentation

 This is the GitHub repository for the technical product documentation for **Power Automate**.
-This documentation is published to  [https://docs.microsoft.com/flow](https://docs.microsoft.com/flow).
+This documentation is published at  <https://docs.microsoft.com/power-automate>.

 ## How to contribute